- New signage with stone bases

 The ETCDC involvement under the guidance of volunteers Barbara Pearman, AICP, and Ben Pethel, ASLA proposed a streetscape plan for the Historic City of Dandridge.
 Dandridge is the second oldest city in Tennessee and has a fascinating past going back to the Revolutionary War when it served as a major hub for stagecoaches venturing west and being saved by a … Read MoreRead more

 The ETCDC involvement under the guidance of volunteers Barbara Pearman, AICP and Ben Pethel, ASLA proposed a streetscape plan for the Historic City of Dandridge.
 Dandridge is the second oldest city in Tennessee and has a fascinating past going back to the Revolutionary War, when it served as a major hub for stagecoaches venturing west and being saved by a dike during the TVA creation of Douglas Lake.
 The town is comprised of several historic structures many of which have been renovated.

-In the beginning of the process the design team met with the Dandridge Community Trust Design Committee.
-We discussed the history of Dandridge and the bridge proposals from TDOT.
-At that time it was unclear how that project would proceed, but it was determined that we should move forward developing the streetscapes with the bridge remaining in its current location.
-There were several issues that came out of these early meetings that the design team used when developing a Visual Preference Survey and presented it at a public meeting to gain feedback on several of the most pressing design issues.
+In the beginning of the process, the design team met with the Dandridge Community Trust Design Committee and Mainstreet Dandridge.
+They discussed the history of Dandridge and the bridge proposals from TDOT.
+At that time, it was unclear how that project would proceed, but it was determined that the team should move forward developing the streetscapes with the bridge remaining in its current location.
+There were several issues that came out of these early meetings that the design team used when developing a Visual Preference Survey.
+This Survey was presented at a public meeting to gain feedback on several of the most pressing design issues.
 These included power lines, crosswalks, sidewalks, city landscaping, and parking.
-The results from that meeting were compiled, analyzed, and influenced the proposed design.
+The results from that meeting, were compiled, analyzed and influenced the proposed design.

 The proposed design focused on several key items to help enhance the city.
 The main entry to Dandridge, located at the intersection of Gay and Meeting Street, is to have new signage with a stone base that connects it to stone walls being added throughout the town.